Experiences that challenge and inspire you, offering new approaches

 Unfold Your Potential, drawing on research in the natural and social sciences, helps you create, connect, change – your life in the context of the people and world around you.
 It features the Legacy Labyrinth.
-Walking the Legacy Labyrinth, the only one of its kind in North America, is transformative.
+Walking the Legacy Labyrinth, the only one of its kind in the world, is transformative.
 It offers an opportunity for reflection and insight, and a deeper connection to yourself and nature.

 a long history, dating back to ancient times.
 There are labyrinths in cultures throughout the world.

 People often confuse a labyrinth with a maze.
 A maze has misleading paths and dead ends; you need to find your way through it.
 A maze creates chaos.
 A labyrinth, on the other hand, orders chaos.
 It has one well-defined path that eventually leads to the center and then back out again (symbolizing a journey to our own personal center and then back out into the world again, connecting both self and the world).
 The path is not visible or predictable, reflecting the journey of life.
 We know there is an end, but we don't know what we'll find on the path along the way.

 Walking a labyrinth, particularly one as distinctive as the Legacy Labyrinth, is a unique experience for each person.
 Children tend to run and jump through the labyrinth, with a sense of discovery and joy.
 Adults generally walk the labyrinth more contemplatively.
 The Legacy Labyrinth includes contemplation stops along the path.